 To Newton, The Temple held significance for three main reasons.
 First, Newton saw the Jewish Temple as a model of the universe.
 He believed that the Temple in Jerusalem, and the courtyard surrounding it, was a model of the heliocentric solar system, with the raised altar (located in the center) representing the sun.
 Second, Newton’s interest in the architecture of the temple was fueled by his belief that the Temple would serve as the “site of revelation” for the apocalypse.
 In addition, he believed that the Temple would be rebuilt in Jerusalem (with even greater magnificence than the original) at the onset of the Millennial Kingdom – that is, Christ’s reign on earth.

 Like many European scholars of the Renaissance and early modern periods, Newton invested enormous effort in deciphering writings which, in his opinion, contained the secrets of the universe.
 He believed these secrets were encoded in the sacred texts of ancient civilizations.
 Guided by this belief, he came to be interested in Jewish thought.
 He even possessed a Latin translation copy of Sefer Avodah, (also known as the Book of Temple Service) part of Maimonides’ Mishneh Torah.
-Newton’s copy of the book features his own handwritten notes.

 In his essay from the late 1680s, The Philosophical Origins of Gentile Theology, Newton discusses the belief systems of ancient peoples which, he postulates, gradually degenerated into idolatry.
 He was convinced that early theology included philosophical research in astronomy and physics, with no separation between religion and science.
 It was this very marriage between the scientific and the theological that he aspired to reconstruct in his own writings.